wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Second Derivatives.md

 Understanding the second derivative is crucial for analyzing the behavior or dynamics of a function beyond just their increasing or decreasing nature.

+## Acceleration
+Acceleration is indeed the second derivative of position with respect to time described as the first derivative of velocity with respect to time.